2018–19 Hartford Hawks women's basketball team

 The 2018–19 Hartford Hawks women's basketball team represented the University of Hartford during the 2018–19 NCAA Division I women's basketball season.
-The Hawks, led by third year head coach Kim McNeill and will once again play their home games in the Chase Arena at Reich Family Pavilion and were members of the America East Conference.
-They finished the season 23–11, 14–2 in American East play to finish in second place.
+The Hawks, led by third-year head coach Kim McNeill, played their home games in the Chase Arena at Reich Family Pavilion in West Hartford, Connecticut and were members of the America East Conference.
+They finished the season 23–11, 14–2 in American East play, to finish in second place.
 They advanced to the championship game of the America East women's tournament where they lost to Maine.
-They received an automatic bid to the Women's National Invitation Tournament, where they lost to Providence in the first round.
+They received an automatic bid to the Women's National Invitation Tournament where they lost to Providence in the first round.

 Media

-All home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
-Most road games will stream on the opponents website.
-All games will be broadcast on the radio on WWUH.
+All home games and conference road games were streamed on either ESPN3 or AmericaEast.tv.
+Most road games were streamed on the opponents' websites.
+All games were broadcast on the radio on WWUH.